What Is Difference Between Coup Plotter In Army Uniform And Coup Plotter In Civilian Garb - Sowore | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 What Is Difference Between Coup Plotter In Army Uniform And Coup Plotter In Civilian Garb – Sowore

-The Presidential Candidate of the African Action Congress, Omoyele Sowore, has stated that there is no difference between a military man who plots a coup and a civilian who goes into power through fraudulent election.
+Omoyele Sowore, the African Action Congress’s presidential candidate, has said that a military leader who plots a coup and a citizen who comes to power through fraudulent election are the same thing.

-Omoyele Sowore asked the question “what is the difference between a coup plotter in army uniform and a coup plotter in civilian garb.”
-Omoyele Sowore noted that the moment a country cannot have a free and fair election with integrity, then such a country has no moral right to discuss democracy anywhere in the world.
+The inquiry was posed by Omoyele Sowore, who wanted to know “what is the difference between a coup plotter in army uniform and a coup plotter in civilian garb.”
+According to Omoyele Sowore, a country has no moral standing to talk democracy abroad if it cannot hold free and fair elections with integrity.

-Omoyele Sowore said that lack of credibility in the electoral process in Nigeria is why some West African countries joked with Nigeria when Bola Tinubu called for the invasion of Niger Republic.
+Omoyele Sowore claimed that several West African countries made fun of Nigeria when Bola Tinubu called for the invasion of Niger Republic due to a lack of legitimacy in the electoral process in Nigeria.

-Omoyele Sowore claimed that if Nigeria had credibility and integrity in leadership, then Nigeria will be a moral voice when the country asks the military in Niger to hand over to a civilian government.
+Omoyele Sowore asserted that Nigeria would be a moral voice in asking the military in Niger to hand over to a civilian government if its leadership was credible and honest.

 )